 While not everyone is cut out for a career in project management, if you have a highly analytical mind, strong organizational skills, and natural leadership abilities, that’s a great start.
-Your personal skillset should be broad and varied, and also include:
+Your skillset should be broad and varied and also include the following:

 - Time management and problem-solving skills

 - Ability to work under pressure and meet tight deadlines